followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/10 Column Types/3 Lookup Columns.md

     <!--TypeScript-->
     export class AppComponent {
         orders = [ ... ];
-        lookupData = [
+        lookupData = {
+            store: {
+                type: 'array',
+                data: [
                     { id: 1, name: 'Not Started' },
                     { id: 2, name: 'Need Assistance' },
                     { id: 3, name: 'In Progress' },
                     // ...
-        ];
+                ],
+                key: "id"
+            },
+            pageSize: 10,
+            paginate: true
+        };
     }

 ---

-... or simply an array of column values if actual and display values are the same.
+... or simply an array of column values if the actual and display values are the same.

 ---
 ##### jQuery